bencmbrook/bpm/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request!

+## Contributors

+Thank you to [harryclegg](https://github.com/harryclegg) for adding the option to hide instructions at launch.

 ## License

 Creative Commons Attribution 3.0